jocarsa/jocarsa-seashell/README.md

 ```

 ### CSS Styling
 Update the provided `seashell.css` file to match your design requirements.
+For example, you can modify the `.seashell-display` class to adjust the input box appearance.

 ---